codewars/docs/content/getting-started/solving-kata.md

 ## Rewards

 You worked hard to solve your last challenge, and after you succeeded, you definitely deserve a reward.
-Each solved tasks rewards you in two ways: progressing your rank, and with Honor points.
+Each solved tasks rewards you in two ways: progressing your rank, and granting some amount of Honor points.
 The more difficult kata you solve, the bigger the reward.

 ### Rank

 Rank level reflects your experience and knowledge you have gained by solving kata.
-You start at the lowest rank of 8 kyu, and each correct solution brings you closer to a higher rank.
+You start at the lowest rank of 8 kyū, and each correct solution brings you closer to a higher rank.
 You can see your rank progress toward next level on your profile page:

 ![rank progress](./img/solving_01_rank-progress.png)